3 small constellations near the famous Summer Triangle

 Look for the Summer Triangle, a large asterism visible in the east on July evenings.
 It consists of three bright stars in three separate constellations.
 These stars are Vega, Deneb and Altair.
 If you can find the Summer Triangle, you can use it to locate three of the sky’s smallest constellations.
 They are Vulpecula the Fox, Delphinus the Dolphin and Sagitta the Arrow.
 All three are impossible to see from the city.
 But they’re lots of fun to pick out in a dark sky.

 How can you find them?
-Look at the detailed chart below, and try picking out Vega, Deneb and Altair.
+Look at the detailed chart above, and try picking out Vega, Deneb and Altair.
 Notice these three bright stars make a large triangle on the sky’s dome.
 Now – still using the chart – look within and around the Summer Triangle for Delphinus, Sagitta and Vulpecula.

 Delphinus the Dolphin